anttonalberdi/bamse/README.md

 **Step 10: LULU curation**.
 BAMSE applies the DADA2 algorithm to curate the ASV table.

 ### Installation (local computer)
-Note that BAMSE works only with Python 3.
+BAMSE works on Python 3.
 In order to use BAMSE it is necessary to install miniconda3: https://docs.conda.io/en/latest/miniconda.html

-To create the bamse-env conda environment that contains bamse and all its dependencies, perform the following steps:
+Once miniconda3 is installed, BAMSE and the conda environment containing all the dependencies required to run it smoothly, can be installed following these two simple steps:

 ```shell
 #Download the bamse-env conda environment installation file